List of impostors: Reasons for imposture

+According to forensic psychologist Ian Joblin, people who invent extraordinary life stories often do so to overcome feelings of inadequacy.
+By inventing an identity that embodies qualities admired within their culture, they seek validation, confidence, and influence.
+Such deceptions usually begin with small exaggerations that expand as they are accepted by others.
+As the fabricated narrative grows, it evolves to resolve inconsistencies, and the confabulator's insecurity may develop into an inflated sense of power and invulnerability.

+People have also posed as others as a hoax or prank, sometimes for amusement, but also for publicity or as part of a protest, sometimes later revealing their true identity.

 Many women in history have presented themselves as men in order to advance in typically male-dominated fields.
 There are many documented cases of this in the military during the American Civil War.
 However, their purpose was rarely for fraudulent gain.
 They are listed in the List of wartime cross-dressers.

 Spies have often pretended to be people other than they were.
 One famous case was that of Chevalier d'Eon (1728–1810), a French diplomat who successfully infiltrated the court of Empress Elizabeth of Russia by presenting as a woman.

 Historically, when military record-keeping was less accurate than today, some persons—primarily men—falsely claimed to be war veterans to obtain military pensions.
-Most did not make extravagant claims, because they were seeking money, not public attention that might expose their fraud.
-In the modern world, reasons for posing as a member of the military or exaggerating one's service record vary, but the intent is almost always to gain the respect and admiration of others.
+Most did not make extravagant claims that would attract attention and possible exposure.
+In the modern world, falsely posing as a member of the military or exaggerating one's service record is almost always only to gain undeserved respect and admiration.

-Scientists and filmmakers may also engage in imposture for the purposes of conducting a social experiment or public education.
-Revealing the deception to participants and/or public being a key part of the experiment.
-For instance, James Randi’s Project Alpha; Derren Brown’s Messiah, and Fear & Faith; or Vikram Gandhi’s Kumaré.
+Scientists and filmmakers may also engage in imposture for the purposes of conducting a social experiment or public education; later revealing the deception to participants and public is a key part of the experiment.
+For instance, James Randi's Project Alpha; Derren Brown's Messiah, and Fear & Faith; and Vikram Gandhi's Kumaré.